palantir/gradle-jdks/gradle-jdks-setup/README.md

 2. Secondly, once the new files are generated, the `javaVersion` can be configured in the Gradle build configuration.

 ### Palantir specific, if using `baseline-java-version` through excavators
 1. Run `./gradlew generateGradleJdkConfigs --includeAllJdks`.
-The command will generate the `gradle-jdks` configuration files for *all* JDKs the plugin is aware of.
+The command will generate the `gradle-jdks` configuration files for *all* JDKs the plugin is aware of (all available JDKs are configured by the JdksExtension, see the [Usage section](#usage) )
 2. Update the `javaVersion`(s)/`jdks` extension values with the desired Java major version.
 3. Run `./gradlew setupJdks` to only keep the `gradle-jdks` configuration files for the used Gradle JDKs.